snowleo208/mooc-coursework/6.00.1x/week5/Notes.md

 > don't use `Animal.age = 12` directly even Python allows, always use getter and setter for best practices! :)

 # Hierarchies

+- subclass will use subclass's method, if you compare both object which are not in the same subclass may got Attribute Error.

+## Hierarchies using in this case

+Person
+^
+MITPerson
+^
+Student
+^
+Undergraduates / Transfer students / Graduates

+### Substition Principle

+- important behaviour of superclass **should be supported by all subclasses**

+e.g. `Student` can have subclass of Undergraduates, transfer students and graduates.
+Student can be the subclasses of `MITPerson`, which have unique student id.
+In this case, you can add as many `Student` subclasses as possible, as all `Student` subclasses inherit attributes from `MITPerson`.

+When you need attributes that needed to be shared between subclasses, create one more superclass to do so.

+# Modularity

+Isolating methods in class, make us easier to change its behaviour

+> can change base behaviour in `MITPerson` class, as all subclasses inherit that method
+> or change behaviour of a lower class in hierarchy, like from Undergraduates -> Student
+> modularize: capture a behaviour locally, in its own class only